chrishhx/MachineLearningNotes/README.md

 # MachineLearningNotes
-Notes for machine learning algorithms
+Notes and demos codes for machine learning algorithms.